-As you can see there are many different ways you can exchange your Aussie coins for an international currency.
+As you can see there are many different ways you can exchange your Aussie bills to an international currency.
 The bottom line is that there’s no one size fits all approach, as what will work for you may not be the best option for someone else.

 For instance, exchanging money through a bank may be the ideal option for a person who has never done a money transfer before, as they’ll be guided through the entire process with a bank manager in branch.
-But, on the other hand, someone who regularly sends money abroad and is familiar with the IMT process may be better off going for a FX specialist or peer to peer provider as they generally offer more competitive exchange rates and lower fees - or none at all!
+But, on the other hand, someone who regularly sends money abroad and is familiar with the IMT process may be better off going for a FX specialist as they generally offer more competitive exchange rates and lower fees - or none at all!

 No matter which option you decide to go for, make sure you compare IMT deals by using an online calculator.
 Mozo’s International Money Transfer comparison table, pulls a range of money transfer offers from everyone from the big banks to the smaller online specialists, to help make choosing an international money provider a breeze.